 Shrimp Dip Recipe

 As everyone is dipping chip after chip into this scrumptious dip, it usually leads to a conversation about other favorite dips.
 I especially love this dip during warmer times of the year.
-And my Buffalo Chicken Dip, Beef Enchilada Dip, and Spinach Artichoke Dip are just a few that are in frequent rotation during the cooler months, but are fantastic anytime.
+And my Buffalo Chicken Dip, Beef Enchilada Dip, Crab Dip, and Spinach Artichoke Dip are just a few that are in frequent rotation during the cooler months, but are fantastic anytime.
 And who can resist some good hummus and guacamole any time?
 Because everyone loves dips, right?!

 There are many variations on shrimp dip.
 My family and friends have always loved this recipe of my mother’s.
 Here’s how we make it.